FeCardoza/FeCardoza/README.md

 - 👋 Hello!
 You've reached the github of @FeCardoza
-- I'm an independent industrial automation engineer safely increasing efficiency
+- I use automation to increase operational efficiency for physical tasks
-- 📫 Contact me at fecardoza.com/contact
+- 📫 Contact me at fecardoza.com/contact.html

 <!---